aws-samples/serverless-patterns/sns-sqs-lambda-xray/README.md

-# X-ray trace for SNS to SQS to Lambda with AWS Powertools
+# X-Ray trace for Amazon SNS to Amazon SQS to AWS Lambda with AWS Powertools

-This pattern demonstrate how to use SAM template and AWS Powertools to capture X-ray trace.
+This pattern demonstrate how to use an AWS SAM template and Powertools for AWS Lambda to capture and propagate Amazon X-Ray trace.

 Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>